MelinaMoraiti/MelinaMoraiti/README.md

 ## 👋 Hi there
-- 👀 **I’m interested in:** Software, Cloud, Smart Environments and Parallel Computing.
+- 👀 **I’m interested in:** Software, Cloud and Parallel Programming.

 ### Toolbox & technologies I have used: